zdharma-continuum/zinit/docs/zsh-plugin-standard.md

 The first item allows a plugin to e.g. issue a notice about missing dependencies.
 Instead of issuing a notice, it may be able to satisfy the dependencies from resources it provides.
-For example, `pure` prompt provides `zsh-async` dependency library, which is a separate project and can be loaded by the user directly.
-Consequently, the prompt can decide to source its private copy of `zsh-async`, having also reliable `$0` defined by previous section (note: `pure` doesn’t normally do this).
+For example, `pure` prompt provides `zsh-async` dependency library within its source tree, which is normally a separate project.
+Consequently, the prompt can decide to source its private copy of `zsh-async`, having also reliable `$0` defined by previous section (note:
+`pure` doesn’t normally do this).

 The second item allows a plugin to e.g. set up `$fpath`, knowing that plugin manager will not handle this: